wmax641/dmarc-anal/README.md

 ## Notes

-* Currently have to us elasticsearch 7.x, as 8.x operates radically differently with certs and auth.
+* Currently have to use elasticsearch 7.x, as 8.x operates radically differently with certs and auth.